Europa Uomo believes that quality of life should at the top of decision makers’ agendas

 The Europa Uomo quality of life study

-The Europa Uomo Patient Reported Outcomes Study (EUPROMS) gathered 2,943 questionnaire responses from men who have had prostate cancer from 24 European countries.
-The responses were compiled the research company Cello Health and analysed by Monique Roobol of the Erasmus University Medical Centre, Department of Urology, Rotterdam.
-Early findings were announced at a European Association of Urology meeting in Dublin in January 2020.
+Over four years, the Europa Uomo Patient Reported Outcomes Study (EUPROMS) gathered 5,464 questionnaire responses from men who have had prostate cancer from 32 countries.
+The responses were analysed by Monique Roobol of the Erasmus University Medical Centre, Department of Urology, Rotterdam.
+Early findings were first announced at a European Association of Urology meeting in Dublin in January 2020 and since then findings have been reported at many scientific meetings and in various publications.

 - significant numbers of men treated for the disease are struggling with mental health, sexual and tiredness problems after treatment